-CAPE BRETON STEP DANCE is a style of percussive dance that is unique to the small island on Nova Scotia’s Eastern Coastline.
-Dating back centuries ago, it takes part of its form from Scotland and Ireland, having the same basic movements and rhythms – and adds a flair and style completely unique to the Island.
-This is a style which was held strong through generations of community and familial ties, as well as a genuine strength and bond with the island’s Scottish cultural background.
+CAPE BRETON STEP DANCE is a style of percussive dance that is unique to the small island of Cape Breton, on Nova Scotia’s Eastern Coastline.
+Originally dating back many centuries ago in Scotland, it takes part of its original form from the old Scottish styles of percussive dance, having the same basic movements and rhythms ~ and adds a flair and style completely unique, that developed on the Island over centuries of isolation and community influence.
+This is a style that was held strong through generations of community and familial ties, as well as a genuine strength and bond with the island’s Scottish cultural background.

 Due to the Island’s isolation, and so few outside influences over the early years, this culture has remained strong.
 Although it has similar basic movements and rhythms aligned with other percussive dance (such as tap, highland, Irish hard shoe), it is somewhat unique in the presentation of how the style developed its own intricacies over time.
 It has become internationally renowned ~ along with the strong Gaelic culture and musical background of Cape Breton Island.
 It is a relaxed dance form, with a natural flow of the arms and body, with the focus being mainly on footwork that is ‘close to the floor’.
 Often danced along with pipes, Gaelic song or fiddle/piano combo, the dancer focuses on matching or syncopating their footwork with the rhythms of the tunes being played.